-Technical modifications that don't have an impact to the content of the project (bank data change, change of the partner's (NB! not the LP) name, legal status, change of hosting organisation, change of contact person etc.) are made based on need.
+Technical modifications that don't have an impact to the content of the project (bank data change, change of the partner's name, legal status, change of hosting organisation, change of contact person etc.) are made based on need.
 These changes are made in Jems.
 The lead partner should notify Joint Secretariat of these types of modifications as soon as possible.